 Enhanced Due Diligence Requirements

-• Accurate Ultimate Beneficial Owner (UBO) disclosure
+• Accurate Ultimate Beneficial Owner (UBO) disclosures and registers

-• Comprehensive financial reporting under IFRS standards
+• Comprehensive financial reporting under IFRS, with audit trails

-• Enhanced CRS/FATCA compliance procedures
+• Enhanced CRS/FATCA controls and ongoing remediation

 Treaty Shopping Prevention